x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbReplicaGroup/reelect_en.md

 to get the error code.
 See [troubleshooting](manual/FAQ/faq_sdb.md) for more details.

+##VERSION##

+v2.0 and above

+v5.8.6 and above supports Mode, Location and NodeID array parameters, and also supports returning BSON objects

 ##EXAMPLES##

 1. Conduct the reelection in 60s with the group of 'datagroup1'